cf-sewe/cplace-ops-kubernetes-on-hetzner-workshop/002_K8S_Cluster_Setup/readme.md

   We use the default certificate (self-signed) for now.
 - The hcloud load balancer does not support UDP.
   UDP is a requirement for HTTP3, however, this is not so critical because we can use Cloudflare.
+- We have weakened the default Pod Security Admission to `restricted`.
+  Must be changed for Prod!
+See [here](https://kubernetes.io/docs/concepts/security/pod-security-admission/).